 The IAS sponsors a wide range of programs that reach across and beyond the boundaries of the University.
-One of our ongoing intitiatives is River Life, a research and cultural outreach program that publishes the Open Rivers journal through the University Libraries.
+One of our ongoing intitiatives is the Open Rivers journal, which is published through the University Libraries.

 The IAS is critical to the University, our local community, and the world.
 Your gift can help support the next generation of leaders and thinkers.